dynamist/phabfive/README.md

     phabfive passphrase K123

-## Installation of a phabfive development environment
+## Installation in a development environment

 Install the `virtualenv` and `virtualenvwrapper` software packages.